AnmolSaini16/AnmolSaini16/README.md

 ### Hi there 👋
-### Hey there, I am a Software Engineer specializing in Frontend.
+### I am a Software Engineer specializing in Frontend.
 I love to Build Things!

 - 🔭 I’m currently working as Full Stack Developer